dogukanoksuz/dogukanoksuz/README.md

 I'm Dogukan Oksuz, a backend developer from Turkey.
 Working at HAVELSAN as a software developer.

--   :hammer_and_pick: PHP, JS, Python, Tailwind, Laravel, NodeJS, Golang, VueJS
+-   :hammer_and_pick: Golang, PHP, JavaScript, Laravel, TailwindCSS, Node, VueJS
 -   :package: Building [Liman](https://github.com/limanmys) right now
 -   :pencil2: Arch Linux on WSL / fish / vscode
 -   :globe_with_meridians: Find me on <a